lem8r/bitwig_apc20/README.md

 Cue encoder is not mapped to anywhere by default

-Volume faders are limited to 0dB.
+Volume faders are limited to 0dB max level to prevent clipping in live situations.